 Sunday May 26, 2013, Day 2

 I slept onboard rather well.
 It was calm but a little cold and had to use two blankets.
 In the morning the cabin temperature was 16° C (61° F).

 I took the dinghy ashore and a had a hike up the hills taking some photographs.
 The wind was a light breeze but it came from every conceivable direction.

 Later in the morning a large crew arrived with three boats and a caïque.
 They started clearing the beach and loading all the bulky trash on the caïque which soon left.
 At that time an oil sleek drifted into our cove.
-Because of almost no wind it hovered for hours.
+Because there was almost no wind the sleek hovered for hours.
 It was terrible.

 I finished reading on the Kindle Beyond the Reef, the 19th of the Bolitho novels.
 In the afternoon I swam.
 The water temperature at 23.8°C (75°F) was almost comfortable.
 However the air was cooler then yesterday and the highest the cabin temperature reached was 27°C (81° F).